Beyond I&E: Managing Affordability in a Crisis

 SFS completed; what next?

-If the dire economic forecasts are accurate, the number of Income and Expenditure assessment requests will rise exponentially as financial insecurity increases.
+If economic forecasts are accurate, the number of Income and Expenditure assessment requests will rise exponentially as financial insecurity increases.
 Fortunately. the associated administration can be automated, but what does automation mean, and what impact can it have on operational capacity, customer service and baseline costs?

 Truly personalised channel-agnostic journeys